harrymandeveloper/fellowship-wk1-beg-html-css/PITCHME.md

 	- Code reviews |
 	- Tests & feedback |
 	- Resources (at the end of the week!) |

+Note:
+So you can go into a workplace at the end of this course and hold your own.
+Don't get me wrong, you are still going to have a bucket load to learn.
+I can not teach you EVERYTHING in two weeks, _but_ I will try!
+There will be a test & I am not giving you the answers before then I have done the exercises myself, they are all part of the resources.
+But you need to learn, copying and pasting what I have done is not going to help you do that.
+No one does.
+If anyone tells you they do, they're not really the kind of people you want to listen to.

+---

+## What you can expect from me

 - To teach you how to keep on learning, because you will never stop |
 - To let you know this is hard work |
 - I don't know everything about everything |